supabase/auth/README.md

 `URI_ALLOW_LIST` - `string`

 A comma separated list of URIs (e.g. "https://supabase.io/welcome,io.supabase.gotruedemo://logincallback") which are permitted as valid `redirect_to` destinations, in addition to SITE_URL.
 Defaults to [].
+Supports wildcard matching trough globbing. e.g. add `*.mydomain.com/welcome` -> `x.mydomain.com/welcome` and `y.mydomain.com/welcome` would be accepted.

 `OPERATOR_TOKEN` - `string` _Multi-instance mode only_